makevoid/blockchains-list/Readme.md

 ### Good

-- Bitcoin
+#### - Bitcoin

-For both payments and OP_RETURN based use cases, Bitcoin gets the top place
+For both payments and OP_RETURN based use cases, Bitcoin gets the top place.
+It has the most hashrate (security/immutability).
+It is easy to develop on.
+You can inspect the chain and validate scripts easily.
+You can build a lot of cool stuff on top of OP_RETURN (have a think about this).
+Bitcoin is a real blockchain.
+The asset is the strongest amongst all the other.
+You can use payment channels to get around high fees.
+If you think you need a "layer 2" option now, you can use a second chain (LTC/BCH for example or a non-pow one, depending on the use cases).
+You can do cross chain atomic swaps  (lower fees / faster transactions).

+I'm not a big fan of LN as it stands currently.
+I think it will need a lot of time/development to be usable.
+I suggest to base your solution on payment channels if you were thinking about LN.

 ### Good-ish

-- Ethereum
+#### - Ethereum
-- Rootstock
+#### - Rootstock

 Ethereum is powerful as it gained a lot of traction, it's not simple and straightfoward as Bitcoin is (thanks Satoshi), but it's good as it's PoW and a lot of nice development is going in and around it.

 ### Somewhat Good

-- LTC
+#### - LTC
-- BCH
+#### - BCH
-- BSV
+#### - BSV
-- DOGE
+#### - DOGE

 At least are bitcoin forks, they're PoW, if you learn development in these you can apply it to BTC
 Plus:

-- Ethereum Classic
+#### - Ethereum Classic

 Of course!

 ### Privacy coins

-- Monero
+#### - Monero
-- Zcash
+#### - Zcash

 ### Networks